002A/ixora.io/itp/project_development_studio/midterm-status.rst

 I can use the data to make compositions.
 Using the depth data for each location I can build a crude 3D world that I can insert rendered objects into.
 For example, I can model a car and add it to the video.
 I am not going to pursue this now as it will take too much time.
 I have not yet parsed the depth data, and when I do parse it, I know it will be more work to figure out the math for how to use it properly.
 I will do this eventually but not now.
 After I learn more about 3D modeling programs like Blender or Cinema4D I will pursue this.

 Videos are based on a sequential series of pictures.
-There is no reason I need to limit myself to this linear structure.
+There is no reason I need to limit myself to a linear structure.
 There are other interactive approaches that could link the panoramas together into a network of some kind.

 There are other far out ideas, like when I download the data for all of Manhattan and use the pictures to grow an entire city using a generative algorithm and a neural network.
 Maybe that will be my thesis project.